empathyco/x/packages/x-adapter/README.md

 #### Using the httpClient function

-The `x-adapter` uses the `Fetch API` interface by default to perform the requests.
-But you can use your own HTTP Client as part of the configurable `EndpointAdapterOptions`.
-The `httpClient` is a function type that accepts two parameters: the `endpoint` and an additional [`options`](https://github.com/empathyco/x/blob/main/packages/x-adapter/src/http-clients/types.ts) object to make the request with.
+Every adapter created using `endpointAdapterFactory` uses the `Fetch API` by default to perform the requests.
+But you can use your own `HttpClient` as part of the configurable `EndpointAdapterOptions`.
+A `HttpClient` is a function that accepts two parameters: the `endpoint` string, and an additional [`options`](https://github.com/empathyco/x/blob/main/packages/x-adapter/src/http-clients/types.ts) object to make the request with.